damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 ```

 The `UpdateBookedSeats` message gives the client information about who is the first in the waiting list (and therefore
-can choose the new game's player count) and the amount of players in the waiting list.
+can choose the new game's player count) and the quantity of players in the waiting list.
 When the game is waiting for
 players to join before its start, sending notifications allows the players who already joined to know how many empty
 seats are left, therefore getting a sense for how much waiting time there's left.